VarunAravinth/django-firstwebsite/README.md

 # django-firstwebsite
-My First Django project |
-This is a peer to peer application using Django framework777.
+ This is a peer to peer application using Django framework.